flocko-motion/stock-screener/fins/docs/MANUAL.md

 ### Creating Baskets

-A basket is a collection of financial symbols (stocks, ETFs, indices).
+A basket is a collection of financial symbols (stocks, ETFs, indices) - optionally with weights.

 ```
 AAPL MSFT GOOGL                  # Create a basket with three symbols